2 Bad Mice

-Formed in 1991, 2 Bad Mice are an English breakbeat hardcore group, composed of Sean O'Keeffe, Simon Colebrooke, and Paul Rhodes.
-Rob Playford was originally the third member and the owner of the Moving Shadow record label.
+Formed in 1991, 2 Bad Mice are an English breakbeat hardcore group, composed of Sean O'Keeffe, Simon Colebrooke, and Rob Playford who was originally the third member and the owner of the Moving Shadow record label.
 In the 1990s, the group had two singles that charted in the UK.

 History

 O'Keefe and Colebrooke first experimented with music in 1990, using equipment and spare time at Playford's home studio.
 The trio formed 2 Bad Mice in 1991.
 Their first chart success was "Hold It Down" which reached number 48 in February 1992.
-Playford's involvement in the group slowed down as his studio and record label took off.
-When 2 Bad Mice were offered a "mainstream" record deal with Arista/BMG, Terry Donovan, the A&R rep, told them they needed someone who could look and play the part.
-Rhodes, who'd previously done a remix of Bombscare, stepped in as an official member.

 2 Bad Mice stopped producing as the hardcore scene began to wane.
 A best-of compilation of the group's work appeared on the American Sm:)e Communications label in 1995.

 Post split

 In September 1996, "Bombscare" which reached number 46 in the UK charts.

 A new label was created in 1996 called Moshed (MOving Shadow HousE Dept).
 It was set up with the help of Terry Donavan (A&R at Arista Records, who went on to co-found Rockstar Games).
 This label, released new mixes of "Bombscare" by Tall Paul, DJ Sneak, and Graham Gold, along with the original and Parliament Squares versions.

-In 1997, the song "Jackalmouse" appeared in the movie The Jackal in the scene where Bruce Willis kissed a man in a gay nightclub.
+In 1997, the song "Waremouse" appeared in the movie The Jackal in the scene where Bruce Willis kissed a man in a gay nightclub.

 Playford continues to record as under the alias Timecode, while O'Keeffe records under the name Deep Blue and as a member of Black Rain.

 The members of 2 Bad Mice are also members of Kaotic Chemistry.